wahib453/Kickstarter-Analysis/README.md

 A goal set between $35000 and $44999 is 67% successful and stable than any other goal amount.

 - What are some limitations of this dataset?
 The data may not represent a real world data and may not be applicable to real world scenario.
-There are outliers in the dataset
+Outliers in the dataset.

 - What are some other possible tables and/or graphs that we could create?
 Country vs Pledge